MikePohatu/TsGui/documentation/features/Queries.md

 ### Transforming Properties
 If you want to transform properties, e.g. add prefix or suffix, do math, do a find/replace, you can add one or more transformation elements.
 In the example below, you can see examples of the Prefix, Calcuate, and Append transformations.

-Each transformation is performed in order on the property value.
+Each transformation is performed in order, e.g. on the Size property, a calculation is done first, and then GB is appended to the result.

 ```xml
 <Query Type="Wmi">